Pairings | Chowder

 I’m a huge fan of Nigel Slater’s.
 I buy the Observer every week just to read his recipes.
 Yes, I know I could read them online (as you can here) but you don’t get the luscious Jonathan Lovekin photographs.
 Not that you need them.
 Slater’s prose is so evocative you can taste the recipe as you read.

 It’s hard to avoid the obvious on St Paddy’s Day.
-Guinness (or Black Velvet) Bailey’s, Irish whiskey (most likely Jameson) or green cocktails are the usual suspects on any drinks menu.
-But if none of these appeal here are the sort of wines that will work with classic Irish fare.
+Guinness, Bailey’s and Irish whiskey are the usual suspects but if none of these appeals here are the sort of wines that will work with classic Irish fare.

 The first thing to bear in mind about Thanksgiving - and for that matter Christmas - is that it’s as much about mood as food.
 Who you’re inviting, what age they are and how big your party is are factors every bit as important as what you’re eating.
-I say this particularly because the main Thanksgiving meal and the meals around it are hard ones to match: what you need is a wine that is going to cope with a whole battery of delicious flavours.